 It was really taking it’s toll on me, I even cried to her teacher.

-I had to bring out the big guns, start daytime drinking or start looking at hair transplant cost!
+I had to bring out the big guns or start daytime drinking.

 It was Aoife or me.